Orange Regional Medical Center

 Using advanced technologies, ophthalmologists at Orange Regional Medical Center are helping eye surgery patients heal faster and more comfortably.

-The Ophthalmologists practicing at the Orange Regional Medical Pavilion are using the latest technology to treat patients suffering from diabetic retinopathy, vitreous hemorrhage, hemolytic glaucoma, central vein occlusion, macular holes or tears and other retinal detachment disorders.
+The Ophthalmologists, practicing at the Orange Regional Medical Center Outpatient Buidling, are using the latest technology to treat patients suffering from diabetic retinopathy, vitreous hemorrhage, hemolytic glaucoma, central vein occlusion, macular holes or tears and other retinal detachment disorders.

 State-of-the-art surgical equipment allows Orange Regional's surgeons to work closer to the retina with less traction, allowing for micro-incisions.
 The micro-incisions are small enough that they self-seal, eliminating the need for the physician to close the incision.
 Self-sealing micro-incisions allow the patient to heal faster and more comfortably.
 New technology also ensures the surgeon's ability to perform advanced eye surgery with quicker and more comfortable patient recuperation time.